developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/apis/index.md

 ## Overview

-RxLogger can be controlled using intents.
+A few RxLogger functions are controlled using intents.

-4.1.
-Enable
+### Enable RxLogger

-Will Start RxLogger data collection

-“com.symbol.rxlogger.intent.action.ENABLE”
+Enable RxLogger begins data collection for all enabled modules.
+This is the equivalent of tapping the Start button.

+???
+FULL FUNCTIONAL PROTOTYPE

+	com.symbol.rxlogger.intent.action.ENABLE

-4.2.
-Disable
+### Disable RxLogger

-Will Stop RxLogger data collection

-“com.symbol.rxlogger.intent.action.DISABLE”
+Disable RxLogger stops data collection for all modules.
+This is the equivalent of tapping the Stop button.

+	com.symbol.rxlogger.intent.action.DISABLE

-4.3.
-BackupNow
+### BackupNow

-Will trigger a backup to take place for files currently in the RxLogger folder
+This intent triggers a backup for files currently in the RxLogger folder.

-“com.symbol.rxlogger.intent.action.BACKUP_NOW”
+	com.symbol.rxlogger.intent.action.BACKUP_NOW

+??? where is this backup saved?

 -----